jackieleng/jackieleng.github.io/_posts/2016-09-04-euroscipy-tutorials.md

 and determine for example the shape of the array.
 If you want to hack in Numpy they can also be interesting (and dangerous!).

-One example is using the `numpy.lib.stride_tricks.as_strided`.
+One example is using `numpy.lib.stride_tricks.as_strided`.
 With this function you can directly manipulate the strides of an array without copying data, i.e., it returns a *view* of your array.
 However it does not check memory block bounds, so it's possible to read/write outside of the allocated